 8. Cheap International Calling

-the best way to do so is to use your PC and Skype/Yahoo/AOL/Live for free video/audio calling.
+If you need to call back to the US while overseas, the best way to do so is to use your PC and Skype/Yahoo/AOL/Live for free video/audio calling.
 If a PC and/or broadband connection isn’t available, a phone card is a really inexpensive way to make calls (public phone booths still exist overseas).
 If you really need a phone, rent a local mobile phone or SIM card.
 Whatever you do – don’t use your US based phone to call back to the states.
 Even if it you can get it work – you’ll likely to get charged an outrageous rate for the call.

-7. Say No to Travel Insurance
+7. Say No to Travel Trip Insurance

 6. Luggage Tricks